Physically Interpretable Emulation of a Moist Convecting Atmosphere with a Recurrent Neural Network: Introduction

 In this work, we develop a nonlinear model that allows the atmosphere to deviate substantially from RCE.
-We propose a recurrent neural network (RNN) architecture to create a time series model \cite{RNN}.
-The model explicitly incorporates memory, similar to the linear state-space model in \citeA{kuang2024}.
+We propose a recurrent neural network (RNN) architecture \cite{RNN} that explicitly incorporates memory, similar to the linear state-space model in \citeA{kuang2024}.
 Our recurrent cell combines linear and nonlinear components, inspired by residual neural networks \cite{resNN}.
-The model is initialized with a pre-identified linear component as in \citeA{kuang2024}, and nonlinear parameters are trained using simulation data from an ensemble of limited-domain CRMs subjected to random forcing, as well as simulations that include coupling with large-scale gravity waves.
+The model is initialized with a pre-identified linear component as in \citeA{kuang2024}, and nonlinear parameters are trained using simulation data from an ensemble of limited-domain CRMs under random forcing, as well as simulations that include coupling with large-scale gravity waves.
 The model predicts time series of thermodynamic profiles (temperature and moisture) and surface precipitation in response to input series of large-scale thermodynamic forcings.
 It integrates all physical processes within the atmospheric column, including moist convection, idealized radiation, and boundary layer processes.
-In online tests coupled with two-dimensional gravity waves, the model achieves stable long-term emulations and accurately captures the nonlinear behaviors of the convectively coupled waves compared to CRM simulations.
-The model is further linearized around different reference states along wave trajectories and reveals time-evolving responses to perturbations with state-dependent features, demonstrating physical interpretability.
+In online tests where the RNN is coupled to two-dimensional gravity waves, the model achieves stable long-term emulations and accurately captures the nonlinear behaviors of the convectively coupled waves in the CRM simulations.
+Linearizing around varying reference states along wave trajectories further reveals time-evolving responses to perturbations with state-dependent features, offering a pathway towards physical interpretability.

 The rest of the manuscript is organized as follows.
 Section \ref{sec:method} describes the training data, including the CRM used to generate data and the experimental designs, the RNN model architecture, and the parameter learning process.
 Section \ref{sec:results} presents the offline performance, online test results, and physically interpretable linear approximations of the model.
 Finally, Section \ref{sec:discussion} provides summary and discussion.